-Long term savings are a solid portion of most Canadians over all investing portfolio.
-In the long term savings bucket, RRSP are usually the most effective way to gain safe returns for future needs.
+Long term savings are a solid portion of most Canadians’ overall investing portfolio.
+In the long term savings bucket, RRSPs are usually the most effective way to gain safe returns for future needs.
 RRSPs are government registered tax deferred savings plans, which enable Canadians to efficiently and securely save for retirement.
 In order to receive the maximum benefit from an RRSP, a tax payer must be fully knowledgeable on all rules and regulations of said plan.

-A maximum annual amount in which any a tax payer is allowed to contribute to their RRSP is published by the CRA prior to the end of the current tax filing year.
+A maximum annual amount a tax payer is allowed to contribute to an RRSP is published by the CRA prior to the end of the current tax filing year.
 The contribution limit of the upcoming 2020 tax filing is 18% of total earned income from the previous tax year.
 For taxpayers who are eager to contribute more than the designated contribution limit an overpayment is allowed with some stipulations.

 An overpayment allows a tax payer to put more money into their RRSP than is deemed allowable according to the contribution limit.
 The CRA permits tax payers to over contribute a cumulative lifetime total of $2,000 to their RRSP and this over contribution will not result in any tax penalties or fees.